MicrosoftDocs/defender-docs/defender-xdr/mto-advanced-hunting.md

 Select the tenants you want to include in your query.
 Select **Apply**, then **Run query**.

-> [!NOTE]
-> Queries that use the `join` operator are currently not supported in multi-tenant management advanced hunting.

 The query results contain the tenant ID:

    :::image type="content" source="/defender/media/defender/mto-cross-tenants-query-tenant-id.png" alt-text="Screenshot of the Microsoft Defender XDR ross tenants advanced hunting query scope column" lightbox="/defender/media/defender/mto-cross-tenants-query-tenant-id.png":::